# #

 Q: What time do I need to arrive before a race?

 A: It's advisable to arrive 30-60 mins prior to a race to allow you to familiarise yourself with the course and pick up your number if not already allocated.
 Often there are long queues for the toilets so this should also be factored in to your time considerations.
-For Chiltern League races, we encourage whichever gender is racing last to arrive early in order to support their time mates in the races beforehand.
+For Chiltern League races, we encourage whichever gender is racing last to arrive early in order to support their team mates in the races beforehand.

 Q: What do I do if I lose my Chiltern League number?